Logo for tanaschita.com

 Preparing for a technical iOS job interview

-Check out my new book on preparing for a technical iOS job interview with over 200 questions & answers.
-Test your knowledge on iOS topics such as Swift & Objective-C, SwiftUI & UIKit, Combine, HTTP Networking, Authentication, Core Data, Concurrency with async/await, Security, Automated Testing and more.
+Preparing for a technical iOS Job Interview with over 300 questions & answers.
+Covering Swift & Objective-C, SwiftUI & UIKit, Combine, HTTP Networking, iOS File System, Core Data, Concurrency with async/await, Security, Automated Testing, Dependency Management, AI & Machine Learning and more.

 LEARN MORE